jcefmaven/jcefbuild/README.md

 ### Building another git repo using GitHub Actions

 To build another git repo, simply fork this repository.
-Then go to the "Actions" tab of your forked repository, activate the workflows and manually run the `build-all` (or `build-<platform>`) workflow with your repository and commit id/branch specified.
+Then go to the "Actions" tab of your forked repository, activate the workflows and manually run the `build` workflow with your repository and commit id/branch specified.
+Use the optional `targets` input to limit the matrix (e.g. `linux-amd64,windows-amd64`) or leave it as `all` to build every supported platform, and enable `publish_release` if you want the workflow to publish the resulting artifacts to a GitHub release.
-This will trigger a build of your desired repository and platforms.
 To produce a build for MacOS, you will need to specify your code signing information or remove the signing and notarization steps from the action workflows.